Kiogora/esp32_lora_gateway/errata/prototype_errata.md

 #### Workaround

 Form a task that fetches SNTP time from the time servers after every so often instead of just at start incase it fails to obtain SNTP time at start.
 How often is a function of drift of RTC time from the ESP32 time.
-Ss per this: https://github.com/espressif/esp-idf/issues/769 , the unit to use forworst case crystals is 20ppm thus we update the clock per 500second interval for a maximum drift of 10ms in order not to to have a deviation of 1s +/- 10ms of the downlink RX1 window.
+As per this: https://github.com/espressif/esp-idf/issues/769 , the unit to use forworst case crystals is 20ppm thus we update the clock per 500second interval for a maximum drift of 10ms in order not to to have a deviation of 1s +/- 10ms of the downlink RX1 window.